hampusolsen/globetrotter-docs/project-description.md

 <br>

 ### Responsive User Interface
 As mentioned previously in the project scope, the application was made with the intention of being responsive at three breakpoints.
 A very common approach that satisfies all types of devices.
-While mobile devices' screens are evolving with every generation, growing larger and larger, and pixel density also improves, so does the optimal breakpoints also shift.
-Of course, every consumer does not upgrade their phone on each generational swap, but to make sure the latest and greatest is supported it might be a good idea to update ones breakpoints.
+While mobile devices' screens are evolving with every generation, often growing larger, and pixel density also improving, so does the optimal breakpoints also slightly shift.
+Of course, every consumer do not upgrade their phones on each generational swap, but to make sure the latest and greatest remains supported it is a good idea to update the breakpoints used.
 An effortless task if these are saved as constants, either with environment variables or in a simple `.js`-file.
-Globetrotter applies this by setting the breakpoints at pixel values of 414, 800 and 1080 using a `min-width` media query, representing [current market availability of phone, tablet and laptop screen resolutions](https://gs.statcounter.com/screen-resolution-stats/), adhereing to mobile-first design philosophy.
+Globetrotter applies this by setting the breakpoints at pixel values of 414, 800 and 1080 using a `min-width` media query, representing [current market availability of phone, tablet and laptop screen resolutions](https://gs.statcounter.com/screen-resolution-stats/), adhereing to *mobile-first* design philosophy.

 Mobile-first is a relatively new yet universally adopted concept, born out of the fact that [more than half of daily internet users are using a mobile device](https://www.gsma.com/mobilefordevelopment/wp-content/uploads/2019/07/Mobile-Internet-Connectivity-Global-Factsheet.pdf) to browse the web.
-Developing in a mobile-first way means prioritizing development and optimization for smaller screens, and adapting to larger ones later.
+Developing according to this philosophy means prioritizing development and optimization for smaller screens, and adapting to larger ones later.
 Taking pointers from [Facebook's statistics](https://www.statista.com/statistics/377808/distribution-of-facebook-users-by-device/), which shows that an astonishing 98.3% of their visitors used mobile devices to access the site, coupled with the fact that Globetrotter is a type of social media platform, a mobile-first approach almost seemed non-negotiable.

 <br>